cjmcdonald42/mxMoodle/docs/GETTING_STARTED.md

 ###### NOTE: You will need to restart any shells you are using for your changes to take effect.

 ##### Build Script
 In order to minify your AMD modules, you will need to be able to use Moodle's build script.
 To do this you will need to install the `node` package `grunt`.
-Unfortunately as of the time of writing, Moodle requires a `node` version `>=8.9.0 <9.0.0`.
+Unfortunately Moodle currently requires a `node` version `>=8.9.0 <9.0.0`.
 To test your current version you can run the following command:

 ```bash
 brew -v